arnaud-lb/php-memory-profiler/README.md

     make
     make install

-If libjudy is installed in a non-standard path (/usr or /usr/local), you can specify it like this:
+> ℹ️ If libjudy is installed in a non-standard path (not /usr or /usr/local), you can specify it like this:

     ./configure --with-judy-dir=/opt/homebrew/Cellar/judy/1.0.5